 Before you begin, be sure to go to Settings > Mouse and set the Tracking speed to the far right where it’s marked Fast.
 This will ensure that the mouse moves at its maximum DPI.

-DPI Calculator site and read through the instructions.
+Go to the DPI Calculator site and read through the instructions.
 These require you to measure on your desk how far you need to move the mouse to travel from one side of the screen to the other.
 Enter the measurement into the Target distance field, using either inches or centimetres (which can be set by clicking on the Unit button).

 Mark out the distance you need to travel on your desk or a piece of paper then place the mouse on the left-hand side and ensure the cursor is on the red target positioned on the far left of the ruler-like area at the bottom of the screen.